No relevant systemic diseases

-A radiodense mass 20x9x9mm in the alveolar mandibular bone, with radiodensities similar to dental enamel and dentin.
-Irregular shape, similar to small denticles.
-Also, a small odontoma is located in the marginal bone distal to remanent tooth 6.3.
-Also agenesia of tooth 3.4 and inclusion of 3.4, located on the other side of the medular mandibular bone in the apical zone below tooth 4.3.
+A radiodense mass measuring 20 x 9 x 9 mm in the alveolar mandibular bone, with radiodensities similar to dental enamel and dentin.
+Irregularly shaped, similar to small denticles.
+Small odontoma located in the marginal bone distal to remnant tooth 6.3.
+Agenesis of tooth 3.4 and inclusion of 3.4, located on the other side of the medullary mandibular bone in the apical zone below tooth 4.3.

-Odontomas are benign tumors of odontogenic origin consisting of enamel, dentine, cementum and pulpal tissue.
-They possess a slow growth and are asymptomatic.
+Odontomas are benign tumors of odontogenic origin consisting of enamel, dentin, cementum and pulpal tissue.
+They display slow growth and are asymptomatic.
 Usually, the patient is evaluated for tooth eruption disturbances, like this case, where two primary teeth are still present in an adult.

 - 1. Kämmerer PW, Schneider D, Schiegnitz E, Schneider S, Walter C, Frerich B, Kunkel M. Clinical parameter of odontoma with special emphasis on treatment of impacted teeth-a retrospective multicentre study and literature review.
 Clinical oral investigations.
 20 (7): 1827-35. doi:10.1007/s00784-015-1673-3 - Pubmed